Who are they?

-Tutors feel similarly, in particular praising Ed.
-‘He’s so good – really on the ball, playing to my skills with the jobs he gives me and is very responsive,’ said one tutor.
-Another told us, ‘In the past, it could be difficult to get hold of anyone, but I think they were just understaffed – Ed changed all that,’ said another.
+Tutors feel similarly, claiming the staff are ‘really on the ball, playing to my skills,’ while another told us, ‘In the past, it could be difficult to get hold of anyone, but I think they were just understaffed.’

 There have been no written complaints during Mary’s reign, although she admits to occasionally getting shouted at by clients, including by a ‘comedian who said the tutor wasn’t funny enough and a woman who said her tutor should have been prepared to start the lesson 40 minutes late because she got home 40 minutes late’.

 All London postcodes (and sometimes beyond) can access at-home tuition and from further afield for online tuition (especially since COVID), is popular among ‘younger generation digital natives and moody teenagers who just want to be in their bedroom’ and ‘international families looking to keep up with the British syllabus whilst abroad.’